LadyNerevar/chargen/README.md

 Using this repo, you can:
 * view the images as a gallery and take the randomness out of the random generator
+* download images by using the green CODE button above, then selecting Download zip, to use them offline
-* copy this code and use these images in your own generators
+* copy this code and use these images in your own generators for other media
 * submit a pull request to contribute to this generator directly.
 If you do so, you must provide both the code and images together.

 Questions?
 Reach me at @ladynerevar.bsky.social on Bluesky